crtheisen/lol-mastery-analysis/README.md

 ####Why'd you fork that MCL library?

 We were originally going to write up instructions on how to run both Python 2.7 and 3.5 on the same machine for replicating the backend, but decided we could give upgrading it to 3.5 ourselves a try!
 It turned out to be really straightforward.
 Hopefully others will find the upgrade useful as well!

+##Legal

+Champion Affinity isn't endorsed by Riot Games and doesn't reflect the views or opinions of Riot Games or anyone officially involved in producing or managing League of Legends.
+League of Legends and Riot Games are trademarks or registered trademarks of Riot Games, Inc. League of Legends © Riot Games, Inc.